 broke out during his first term in 1898, mostly over the issue of independence for Cuba.
 The American victory was quick and decisive with both the army and navy winning nearly every engagement with the Spanish

 .
 Ironically, McKinley tried to avoid war for a long time despite public opinion favoring the Cubans, but he accepted war when it was clear that diplomacy was no longer an option (and Congress essentially forced his hand; after all, Congress declares war, not the President).
-When the dust had settled, control of Cuba, Puerto Rico, Guam and the Philippines (though the residents there rebelled against American authority for a few years) were all relinquished to the U.S. Hawaii was also annexed without a fight to further expand American influence in the Pacific.
+When the dust had settled, Puerto Rico, Guam and the Philippines came under direct American control (though the residents of the Phillippines spent the next four years fighting a violent guerrilla war against the Americans), while Cuba was granted independence but remained very much under the American sphere of influence.
+At the same time, the formerly independent nation of Hawaii was annexed after local American plantation owners overthrew the Hawaiian monarchy, further expanding American influence in the Pacific.
 McKinley also ordered 2,500 troops to China, as part of an international military force, when the Boxer Rebellion erupted to protect both U.S. citizens from forcible expulsion and ensure Asian trade stayed open to all countries.
 Known as the Open Door Policy, he supported equal trading rights in China but opposed European attempts to colonize the country.